AJGreaves/familyhub/testing.md

 5. **Session variable not building url as expected**
 - For my logged in users I used a session variable to store their username and used this to construct urls for parts of the site they could only access when logged in.
-- However I hit a problem when trying to provide the users with links to their account pages on login.
+- However I hit a problem when trying to provide the users with links to their account pages on log in.
-- The reason for this was although the `session['name']` variable was assigned on login, the user was not then immediately taken to a new page, so the session variable had not existed to create the links in the modal on the same page, that loaded once login was complete.
+- The reason for this was although the `session['name']` variable was assigned on log in, the user was not then immediately taken to a new page, so the session variable had not existed to create the links in the modal on the same page, that loaded once log in was complete.
-- To get around this problem I used JavaScript to construct the needed urls once login was complete, as the confirm login modal was launched.
+- To get around this problem I used JavaScript to construct the needed urls once log in was complete, as the confirm log in modal was launched.
 Using a variable returned during the fetch function.
 ```JavaScript
 function openLoggedInModal(username) {
   let name = capFirst(username);